-There are more than 110 gins and five varieties of tonic water at Dutch Courage Officers’ Mess – that’s 550 different ways to take your gin and tonic.
+There are more than 150 gins and seven varieties of tonic water at Dutch Courage Officers’ Mess – that’s over 1000 different ways to take your gin and tonic.

 While that might seem like an overwhelming number, the gin menu is split into helpful sections marked savoury, citrus, spicy, floral and juniper (traditional gin) to help you weigh up your options.

 This impressive curation – which forms only part of the complete drinks menu – is the handiwork of first-time bar owner Matthew Hilan.
 His restaurant and bar is split over two levels, with space downstairs for a small dance floor when the DJ decides to step things up a notch on weekends.